 TERM 2: ISRAEL

-In Term Two the focus moves to Israel, and classes are held exploring our historic and current connections to Israel.
-Highlights will include participation in communal Yom Ha’atzma’ut and Yom Yerushalayim events.
-Girls will also research the parashah that falls on their 12th birthday, and undertake a project in relation to it.
+Classes explore our historic and current connections to Israel.
+Highlights include participation in communal Yom Ha’atzmaut and Yom Yerushalayim events.
+The girls also research the Parasha that falls on their 12th birthday, and undertake a project in relation to it.

-In Term Three the classes meet at the Jewish Museum of Australia, and focus on Jewish history, art and culture.
-Highlights include an exploration of the Australian Jewish story.
-This term culminates in a roots project investigating the girls’ individual family stories of migration and settlement.
+In term three the classes meet at the Jewish Museum of Australia, and focus on Jewish history, art and culture.
+Highlights include an exploration of the Australian Jewish story and a roots project investigating the girls’ individual family stories of migration and settlement.

 TERM 4: JEWISH WOMEN